-According to Australian Standard AS 1851:2012 there are 12 types of systems or equipment1 that may incorporate batteries that require some form of inspection and/or test.
-These include;
+According to Australian Standard AS 1851:2012 there are 12 types of systems or equipment

 This article covers the requirements for the routine servicing requirements of batteries that are used for engine start applications for fire pumpsets, also known as compression ignition (diesel) driven pumpset(s).